 More Vegan Butternut Squash Recipes You'll Love

 - Avocado, Kale, And Butternut Squash Salad

 Make our Stuffed Butternut Squash recipe and let us know what you think.
 We love to hear from you!
 And, don’t forget to take a picture of your gorgeous creation and tag us @veganosity on Instagram.

 Let’s connect on Instagram and Twitter.
 You’ll get a peek into our everyday lives in our stories and see what we’re sharing in our feed.

 And, don’t forget to SUBSCRIBE to the blog so you never miss a recipe.
 Scroll below the recipe or in our side bar to become a Veganosity subscriber.

 Stuffed Butternut Squash

 - 1 butternut squash

-- 1 tsp smoked sea salt or 1 tsp salt with 1/8 tsp liquid smoke
+- 1 teaspoon smoked sea salt or 1 teaspoon salt with ⅛ teaspoon liquid smoke

 - 3 cups vegan apple sage, and sausage stuffing Recipe link below in instructions (or other desired filling)